ydahal1/ydahal1/ReadMe.md

-I wear a stethoscope so that in a medical emergency I can teach people a valuable lesson about assumptions.
+What did the shy pebble wish for?
+That she was a little boulder.

 [
-Fri Apr 10 00:43:13 UTC 2026
+Sat Apr 11 00:42:00 UTC 2026
  ]